-The post-observation conference is a good time to share your thoughts on the lesson observed.
+The post-observation conference is an excellent time to share your thoughts on the lesson observed.
 Your appraiser has been trained to ask “leading” questions during this time to help lead the discussion.
 The purpose of the post-observation conference is to reinforce areas of strength and identify areas for growth.
 It is to be diagnostic and prescriptive.
 You can find examples of questions appraisers may ask by clicking here.

 You will receive a written report that has a rating for all dimensions witnessed by your appraiser during the formal observation.
-It is important to note that this written report is to only be given to you after a discussion has occurred about areas of refinement and and areas for reinforcement.
+It is important to note that this written report is only to be given to you after a discussion has occurred about areas of refinement and areas for reinforcement.